Best Income Protection Insurance For Contractors In 2024

 Is unemployment insurance for all contract workers?

 The answer is yes.
-Irrespective of whether you are a contractor operating as a sole trader or using a limited company, you can take out a policy.
+You can take out a policy regardless of whether you are a contractor operating as a sole trader or using a limited company.

-The requirements are being 16 years of age or above, registered to pay UK tax, registered with a UK medical practice for the last three years and have a UK bank account.
+The requirements are being 16 years of age or above, registered to pay UK tax, registered with a UK medical practice for the last three years and having a UK bank account.

 Is Income Protection the same as ASU?